What does being anti-racist really mean?

 Encouraging white people to take action and be anti-racist has proved problematic.
 We’ve seen the marches and protests over the last few weeks following the murder of George Floyd and we can see the demographics of who is taking part.
 Protest needs to lead to everyday anti-racist action.
 Many white people are feeling so daunted by the prospect of being anti-racist that they are tempted to ignore it completely.
 Just this week, one business told me that they had moved on from Black Lives Matter and were now focused on neurodiversity.
 I may be naïve, but I don’t believe that is anything more that this sense that they are so overwhelmed by it that they are choosing (consciously or unconsciously) to ignore it.

 We need to move beyond feeling daunted.
 We need to accept that feeling daunted and overwhelmed is part of the process – discomfort leads to change.
 We need to get brave and focus on not just our intentions of anti-racism, but our actions to dismantle racism.

 At Inclusive Employers, we have our Triple A action plan for anti-racism:

 - Anti racist workplace cultures

 - Amplification of Black and Asian and Minority Ethnic Voices

 Yes, they are broad objectives.
 But behind them we’re developing tactics and actions with members to dismantle racism in the workplace.
 These include Inclusion Circles, Inclusion Allies Programmes, Webinars and virtual learning, Black/BAME development programmes, Reverse mentoring programmes, Members resources, Policy and process reviews.
 We need to work together to become anti-racist.
-Please get in touch to find out how we can support you to start this work now.

 Thanks to Ibram X. Kendi for words and inspiration.